-AUTHORITY: §§ 1-5 and 10, NRS 656.130; § 6, NRS 622.085 and 656.130; §§ 7 and 8, NRS 656.130, 656.187 and 656.200; § 9, NRS 656.130 and 656.250.
+AUTHORITY: §§ 1-5, 9 and 10, NRS 656.130; § 6, NRS 622.085 and 656.130; §§ 7 and 8, NRS 656.130, 656.187 and 656.200.

-A REGULATION relating to court reporting; requiring a court reporting firm to sever itself from a designated representative of the firm under certain circumstances; requiring court reporters and firms to offer or provide services or products to each party to a proceeding or the attorney of each party in a timely manner; requiring court reporters and firms to provide certain transcripts and recordings of such transcripts to third-parties under certain circumstances; authorizing the Certified Court Reporters' Board of Nevada to consider and admit into evidence certain mitigating and aggravating circumstances in disciplinary proceedings; making various changes relating to the provision of transcripts to parties; requiring each court reporter and designated representative of a court reporting firm to complete at least 15 credits of continuing education every 2 years; making other changes relating to continuing education; and providing other matters properly relating thereto.
+A REGULATION relating to court reporting; requiring a court reporting firm to sever itself from a designated representative of the firm under certain circumstances; requiring court reporters and firms to contemporaneously offer or provide services or products to each party to a proceeding or to the attorney of each party; requiring court reporters and firms to provide certain transcripts and recordings of such transcripts to third-party requesters under certain circumstances; authorizing the Certified Court Reporters' Board of Nevada to consider and admit into evidence certain mitigating and aggravating circumstances in disciplinary proceedings; making various changes relating to the provision of transcripts to parties; requiring each court reporter and designated representative of a court reporting firm to complete at least 15 credits of continuing education every 2 years; making other changes relating to continuing education; and providing other matters properly relating thereto.